Logging in to Studio Server using single sign-on (SSO) via Amazon Cognito is one of the ways of logging in to Studio Server using SSO.

 Troubleshooting

-Error appears when testing the Single Sign-On configuration in Azure: "Required String parameter ‘RelayState’ is not present"
+Error appears when testing the Single Sign-On configuration in Entra ID: "Required String parameter ‘RelayState’ is not present"

 This is a known issue but it does not affect the actual working of the integration.
-Please ignore this error.
+This error can be ignored.

 Logging in to Studio Server works, but the assigned permissions are not applied

-This is probably caused by the roles that are not correctly passed from Azure to Cognito.
+This is probably caused by the roles that are not correctly passed from Entra ID to Cognito.

-Validate this by navigating to the auto-generated user in Cognito: go to Users and groups, select the user and make sure that custom:groups contains the groups (roles) that were assigned in Azure.
+Validate this by navigating to the auto-generated user in Cognito: go to Users and groups, select the user and make sure that custom:groups contains the groups (roles) that were assigned in Entra ID.

-If the custom:groups property is not shown, validate both Azure and Cognito settings.
+If the custom:groups property is not shown, validate both the Entra ID and Cognito settings.
 If the issue is not resolved, try re-creating the Cognito User Pool from scratch.

 This happens when SSO users are not correctly mapped with their Studio Server user accounts.

-Users are unable to log in when the login details of a user have changed in Active Directory and/or Azure
+Users are unable to log in when the login details of a user have changed in Active Directory and/or Entra ID

 This happens when details such as username and/or e-mail address have changed after for example a user got married and has taken a new last name, or the e-mail domain has changed.

-The following error appears in Studio when the user is correctly updated in Active Directory and Azure, but not in Cognito:
+The following error appears in Studio when the user is correctly updated in Active Directory and Entra ID, but not in Cognito:

 Unable to log in to Studio Server.
 Please contact your system administrator.